-PGIML's assessment of the effectiveness of its risk management processes is based principally on: (i) the governance arrangements in place to identify and set the Firm's risk appetite and overall risk appetite framework as described in section 3.5 above and (ii) the control environment in place for the continued oversight and monitoring of the risks faced by the business.
+PGIMPALT's assessment of the effectiveness of its risk management processes is based principally on: (i) the governance arrangements in place to identify and set the Firm's risk appetite and overall risk appetite framework as described in section 3.6; and (ii) the control environment in place for the continued oversight and monitoring of the risks faced by the business.
+Risk appetite reports are provided to the Board on a quarterly basis.
+The effectiveness of risk management processes is reviewed as part of the ICARA process (see section 3.7).